atomjump/atomjumpcom-content-only/messaging-user-guide.md

 # Messaging User Guide

+## Introduction
+AtomJump Messaging is a ‘hybrid‘ messaging solution.
+It is largely operated as a ‘web service’ from a website, even if this looks a little like an app on a phone.
+But it does also have an optional app, which provides some additional features, like ping notifications, and shortcuts to your frequently visited forums.
+Both of these components are open source and free.

+Being a hybrid, there are certain advantages over dedicated apps:

+* You can be discussing something on your phone and switch across to a desktop version of the same conversation, immediately, potentially without even logging in.
+* You can invite a group of people to a forum, who haven’t signed in to AtomJump before, simply by sending a web link.
+They don’t have to create an account.
+* For a new person to join the conversation, there is no unwieldy download of a large app, with lots of security requests on the phone.
+* Each different forum can be operated by a different organisation, and the functionality of that forum is chosen by the operator, being put together out of basic building blocks (called ‘plugins’).

 ## Post a Message
 If you’re on AtomJump.com click on the large blue ‘chat’ button to enter a forum.
 Other sites using AtomJump software will show the messaging pop-up after you click a particular link.